Žiga Dimec

-Žiga Dimec (born 20 February 1993) is a Slovenian professional basketball player for Nishinomiya Storks of the B.League.
+Žiga Dimec (born 20 February 1993) is a Slovenian professional basketball player for Borac Čačak of the Basketball League of Serbia and the ABA League.
 He also represents the Slovenian national basketball team.

 Professional career

 Dimec played in youth categories with Zlatorog Laško.
 For the 2010–11 season he was loaned to Konjice of the Slovenian Second League.
 From 2011 to 2014 he played with Zlatorog Laško.
 For the 2014–15 season he moved to Rogaška.
 In July 2015, he signed with Krka.

-On September 3, 2018 Dimec signed three-months deal with Medi Bayreuth.
+On 3 September 2018 Dimec signed a three-month deal with Medi Bayreuth.

-On November 27, 2018 Dimec signed with Lithuanian team BC Lietkabelis.
+On 27 November 2018 Dimec signed with Lithuanian team BC Lietkabelis.

-On December 1, 2021, he signed with Anwil Włocławek of the PLK.
+On 1 December 2021 he signed with Anwil Włocławek of the PLK.

-On August 30, 2022, he signed with Nishinomiya Storks of the B.League.
+On 30 August 2022 he signed with Nishinomiya Storks of the B.League.

+On 13 September 2023 he signed with Mersin Büyükşehir Belediyesi of the Türkiye Basketbol Ligi.

+In the middle of the 2023/2024 season, after terminating the contract with the Turkish club, he joined KK Włocławek of the Polish Basketball League on January 4, 2024.

+On August17, 2024, he signed with TSG GhostHawks of the P. League+.

+On 6 September 2025, he signed with Borac Čačak of the Basketball League of Serbia (KLS) and the ABA League.

 National team career

 With Slovenia's junior national teams, Dimec played at the 2010 FIBA Europe Under-18 Championship, 2011 FIBA Europe Under-18 Championship, 2012 FIBA Europe Under-20 Championship and 2013 FIBA Europe Under-20 Championship.

 Dimec became a member of the senior Slovenian national basketball team in 2016.
 He played at the EuroBasket 2017.